 Cohorts were formed in May, July, and September of 2015, and then in January, May and September of subsequent years through 2019.
-In 2019 an August and an October cohort were formed, and in 2020 January and March cohorts were formed.
+In 2019 August and October cohorts were formed, and in 2020 January and March cohorts were formed.
 Our data end with the March 2020 cohort.
 As we discuss below, this cutoff was chosen based on the availability of post-participation earnings data.